LINWEN607/congregate/README.md

     validate-staged-projects-schema         Check stage.json for missing project data. map-users                               Maps staged user emails to emails defined in the user-provided user_map.csv
 ```

+#### Migration steps

+##### Migrate users

+Best practice is to first migrate ONLY users by running:

+* `congregate ui &` - Open the UI in your browser (by default `localhost:8000`), select and stage all users.
+* `congregate update-staged-user-info` - Check output for found and NOT found users on destination.
+  * Inspect `data/staged_users.json` if any of the NOT found users are blocked as, by default, they will not be migrated.
+  * To explicitly remove blocked users from staged users, groups and projects run `congregate remove-blocked-users`.
+* `congregate migrate --dry-run` - Inspect the output in
+  * `data/dry_run_user_migration.json`
+  * `congregate.log`
+* `congregate migrate`

+##### Migrate groups and projects

+Once all the users are migrated:

+* Go back to the UI, select and stage all projects, groups and users.
+* `congregate update-staged-user-info` - Check output for found and NOT found users on destination.
+  * All users should be found.
+  * Inspect `data/staged_users.json` if any of the NOT found users are blocked as, by default, they will not be migrated.
+  * To explicitly remove blocked users from staged users, groups and projects run `congregate remove-blocked-users`.
+* `congregate map-new-users-to-groups-and-projects --dry-run` - Check output for any remaining unmapped users.
+* `congregate migrate --skip-users --dry-run` - Inspect the output in
+  * `dry_run_project_migration.json`
+  * `dry_run_group_migration.json`
+  * `congregate.log` (especially `more congregate.log | grep "REWRITE"`)
+* `congregate migrate --skip-users`

+##### Cleanup

+To remove all of the staged users, groups and projects on destination run:

+* `congregate cleanup --dry-run` - Inspect the output.
+* `congregate cleanup`
+* For more granular cleanup see [Usage](#usage).

 #### Important Note